Harrah's Atlantic City

 Harrah's Resort Atlantic City is a casino hotel in the marina district of Atlantic City, New Jersey, owned by Vici Properties and operated by Caesars Entertainment.
 Harrah's is one of the largest hotels in New Jersey.

 The casino is one of three in the marina district (away from the Boardwalk and ocean beach) of the city, along with the Borgata and the Golden Nugget.
 Harrah's was the first to be located in the district and remained the only resort there until Trump's Castle (later Trump Marina, now the Golden Nugget) was opened in 1985.
-It was the fifth casino to open after the legalization of gambling.
+It was the fifth casino to open in Atlantic City after the legalization of gambling.